 2.9 Skill Swap

-Learning is a never-ending process and you can get your team members to learn each other’s skills in the virtual coffee breaks.
-Send a survey asking them to list the skills they are good at.
+Learning is a never-ending process, and you can get your team members to learn each other’s skills in the virtual coffee breaks.
+Send a survey out asking team members to list the skills they are good at.
 The skills can be either professional or general.
 Plan the session in a manner where one or more employees (depending on the time and skill) take turns to demonstrate and teach everyone the skill, and they follow the tutor by doing the activity simultaneously.

 It could be anything, such as: